apache/tvm/src/README.md

 - node: base infra for IR/AST nodes that is dialect independent.
 - api: API function registration.
 - lang: The definition of DSL related data structure.
-- arithmetic: Arithmetic expression and set simplification.
+- arith: Arithmetic expression and set simplification.
 - op: The detail implementations about each operation(compute, scan, placeholder).
 - schedule: The operations on the schedule graph before converting to IR.
 - pass: The optimization pass on the IR structure.